 The National Creditors Bar Association Community Service Award is intended to recognize the member firm that has best demonstrated an overall firm commitment to and implementation of activities for the betterment of its community.
 The recipient will be a firm that has given, as a firm or through a large percentage of individual employees, substantial time to its community (which can include pro bono representation).
 The Award will recognize firm-wide effort, not that of one individual within a firm.
 Nominees will be evaluated based on the level of commitment shown, not on the number of hours or dollars provided, so that small firms are as likely to receive the award as large firms (as shown by the variety of previous recipients).

 The nomination should include an approximately 500 word description of the firm’s activities, the community impact, and any publicity (as in local newspapers or bar publications) resulting from the firm’s service.
-The recipient will receive an award and will be honored at the NCBA 2020 Fall Conference in Phoenix, Arizona.
+The recipient will receive an award and will be honored at the NCBA 2022 Fall Conference in Tampa, Florida.
 If you are proud of your firm’s community contributions, please submit your firm for nomination.
 Self-nominations are expected.
-Questions?
-Please call the National Office at 202-861-0706.

 Donald Kramer Award